Stress can change what you crave, how you sleep, and how steady your energy feels.

 1. Exercise is important for releasing accumulated stress and releasing endorphins that improve mood.

-2. Acupuncture and Shiatsu treatment are very effective in releasing accumulated stress in the body and treating the energy regulation that contributes to improving glandular activity.
+2. Acupuncture and Shiatsu treatments are very effective in releasing accumulated stress in the body and treating the energy regulation that contributes to improving glandular activity.

 I have an acupressure mat that I use at home at least 3 times a week – for just 5 minutes.